aiphilos/plugin-shopware/README.md

 First make sure you are running at least Shopware Version 5.2.0.

+If "vendor" directory in project directory is missing or empty, it is necessary to install dependencies via "composer install".
+Create a folder named "AiphilosSearch", copy the contents of the project-folder (including vendor directory) into it and then zip the whole folder.
-Zip the contents of this folder and upload it to your Shopware installation via plugin manager.
+Upload created zip file to your Shopware installation via plugin manager.

 From there, the plugin can be installed, activated and uninstalled like any other plugin.

 ### Note for Shopware versions < 5.2.15

 The Shopware 5.2 plugin system was unable to install cronjobs from the included cronjob.xml.
 You can fix this manually by going to "Configuration > Basic settings > System > Cronjobs" in the Shopware backend.
-There you can create a new cron job by clicking the "Add entry" button, name it "Update aiPhilos databases" or something similar and enter "Shopware_CronJob_VerignAiPhilosSearchSyncDatabase" as the action.
+There you can create a new cron job by clicking the "Add entry" button, name it "Update aiPhilos databases" or something similar and enter "Shopware_CronJob_AiphilosSearchSyncDatabase" as the action.
 Set it to run at least once a day but don't activate it before you haven't properly configured the plugin (see below).

 ## Configuration

 ### Shopware configuration

 To not use up your search requests with aiPhilos it is highly recommended that you set the minimum search term length higher than Shopware's default 3 characters to a minimum of 5.
-This is especially important because of the AJAX live search that starts searching as soon as the user starts typing which will use up your search queries too quickly and not produce good results with just three characters.
+This is especially important because of the AJAX live search that starts searching as soon as the user starts typing, which will use up your included search queries too quickly, while not producing good results with just three characters.

 You can find this option under "Configuration > Basic Settings > Frontend > Search" under the confusing name "Maximum search term length" (it actually correctly means the minimum).

 ### Plugin configuration
 Open the plugin configuration in Shopware's plugin manager.